 Don’t expect a clear ‘yes’ first time around.
 Maybe they truly aren’t thinking about ending their life, at least not in that moment.
 Suicidal episodes come and go, so if you notice them struggling more than usual at a later moment, ask again.

 If they brush you off, don’t pressure.
 Just let them know that they can talk to you should they want to – and keep that promise when they do come to you!

 Is that all?
 In essence, yes.
 Suffering from suicidal ideation can take on so many shapes, and so much depends on the individual, that the only way to know for semi-certain is to ask them directly.

 Will that always work?
 No. Unfortunately there will always be people who, for reasons only they know, will not show their pain to anyone.
 They will continue refuse the hand you extend to them, no matter how many times you offer it.

 In the event they do say ‘yes’ when you ask them if they are feeling suicidal, please don’t panic.
 They are trusting you with their life.
 Be supportive, don’t judge, don’t pressure.
 Just be there and help them find the right care that works for them.

 But in many cases, you may never know how much your simple show of interest meant.
 When you were right to worry, but they never answered with ‘yes’ because knowing that someone – you – genuinely cares enough to ask may be the little ray of hope they needed to hold on to life for bit longer.

 That does infinitely more good than sharing over-simplified infographics on Facebook.

-If you want to understand how suicide works and what you can do to provide better support for yourself or your loved one, the Ship Psychology Lifelines can help you out.
+If you want to understand how suicide works and what you can do to provide better support for yourself or your loved one, contact me for a free call.